larpchronicles/rules/rules-topics/21_status-effects.md

 |SPIRIT BOTTLE|Identify|
 |TRANSFORMS|Cannot be Identified|

-**Some Curse of Transformations and transforms will have a physical description that a player can see but cannot confirm be confirmed as a visible effect.
+**Some Curse of Transformations and transforms will have a physical description that a player can see but cannot confirm as a part of a CoT or Transformation.

 For Example:  Someone with fangs may be a vampire but you cannot confirm it without more investigation.